kizu/kizu.ru/src/posts/2013-04-30-rotated-text/index.en.md

 #Practical #Typography #CSS

-Once I already shared this solution on twitter, but this time I’m going to write a bit more on it.
+Once I already shared this solution on the birdsite, but this time I’m going to write a bit more on it.

 **The task** is to get the text rotated by 90 degrees.